 - There is more chance of you getting injured during running.
 It can be both internal and external injury.

-- Running can be a boring activity for most people as it involves only doing one thing repeatedly.
+- Running can be boring for most people as it involves only doing one thing repeatedly.
 However, it can be solved by varying routes and with the company.

 - Running also causes an imbalance in the body as it mostly strengthens our lower body muscles.

-- Running can be an obsessive activity for some people which makes it dangerous for them.
-You need perfect balance in order to maintain that activity.
+- Running can be an obsessive activity for some people, which makes it dangerous for them.
+It would be best if you had perfect balance to maintain that activity.

 Comparison Chart Between Jogging and Running

 |Jogging is a type of physical exercise that anyone can do easily.||Running is defined as the advanced version of jogging.
 It is a hard exercise and is not recommended for everybody.|